Uplift » How Long Will the Bank Hold My Settlement Check?

 Cashing a Settlement Check Without a Bank Account

-How Long Will it Take to Get My Settlement Check?
+How Long Will It Take to Get My Settlement Check?

-Waiting for a personal settlement check to arrive can be frustrating.
+Waiting for a settlement check to arrive can be frustrating.
 Once a personal injury claim settles, the check should be distributed within a month or so.
 The unique circumstances of each case can impact this timeline in either direction.
-If some of your healthcare bills are paid by Medicaid or Medicare, it can take months to receive a settlement check.
+If some of your healthcare bills were paid by Medicaid or Medicare, it can take months to receive a settlement check.

 What Happens Before You Receive Your Settlement Check?